lawrancej/critic/README.md

 out the command line prompts (github app info, callback url, etc).
 You'll only be prompted for this on the first launch, upon which we create a json or yaml config file.
 This will be used for the next launches.

-If you're using __the browser version__ then it's a little trickier. the easiest way is to clone the `prod-web` branch of this repo, and follow the instructions in the `INSTALL.md` file.

 ## Licensing?